AlexsLemonade/refinebio-examples/CONTRIBUTING.md

     - Use `.Rmd`,  NOT "Rmd" or ".Rmd"
     - "tidyverse", not "Tidyverse"

+## Citation strategy:

+### Intro to section notebooks

+The `reference.bib` file will only be used for header section intros: e.g. `01-getting-started/getting-started.Rmd` and `02-microarray/intro-to-microarray.Rmd`.
+In these documents, we need to add one line to the header that says `bibliography: ../reference.bib`.

+### Analysis module notebooks
+In analysis module notebooks, markdown links should be used, but a `reference.bib` being used will break the self-contained goal of the analysis notebooks.

 ## Citing sources in text

 From the RMarkdown Cookbook [bibliographies chapter](https://bookdown.org/yihui/rmarkdown-cookbook/bibliography.html):
 > Items can be cited directly within the documentation using the syntax @key where key is the citation key in the first line of the entry, e.g., @R-base.
 To put citations in parentheses, use [@key].
 To cite multiple entries, separate the keys by semicolons, e.g., [@key-1; @key-2; @key-3].
 To suppress the mention of the author, add a minus sign before @, e.g., [-@R-base].

 - Note that citations do not have links, so links to helpful docs and vignettes need to be added separately.
 - Links to websites can be added in the Markdown format `[]()` but should also be added to the `references.bib` file in the next section.
 - Links to other notebooks in `refinebio-examples` should always go to the online version of the book (to maintain the self-contained functionality).
 - Links to sections within the same notebook can still be done like: `#how-to-use-data`.